JoshStory/AccordionTo/README.md

 AccordionTo
 =============================

-A responsive accordtion to tabs jQuery plugin.
-Uses a separate list to control the tabs, giving more options for layout.
+A responsive accordion to tabs jQuery plugin.

-The tabs list also doubles as anchor navigation fallback when no js is available.
+Uses a separate list to control the tabs, giving more options for layout and doubles as an anchor navigation fallback when no js is available.

-You can link to specific tabs in the URL by using the same conventions as jQuery UI tabs.
+You can link to specific tabs in the URL by using the same conventions as jQuery UI tabs. (http://example.com/tabs-page#tabId)

 Use CSS + media queries to toggle visibility for the tabs and anchor links.